 Seasoning your chicken fillets with salt and pepper before baking will make taste so much better once they are cooked!
 It really brings out the flavor.

 Don’t have dijon mustard in your fridge?
 That’s OK!
-Make your own with a tablespoon mustard powder, 1 ½ tablespoons mayo, ¾ tablespoon vinegar and a pinch of salt and pinch of sugar.
+You can still make this creamy dijon mustard sauce by making your own!
+Homemade dijon mustard is made with 1 tablespoon mustard powder, 1 ½ tablespoons mayo, ¾ tablespoon vinegar and a pinch of salt and pinch of sugar.

 Serve with a side of pasta, peas, rosemary mashed potatoes, oven roasted broccoli or hasselback potatoes.

-Overhead photo of creamy dijon mustard chicken on a black plate.
+A creamy mustard chicken breast on a black plate.

 Can I substitute something for the cream?